 Application Tracing

-This feature allows to transfer arbitrary data between host and ESP32 via JTAG interface with small overhead on program execution.
+This feature allows transferring arbitrary data between the host and ESP32 via the JTAG interface with small overhead on program execution.

-Developers can use this library to send application specific state of execution to the host and receive commands or other type of info in the opposite direction at runtime.
+Developers can use this library to send application-specific state of execution to the host and receive commands or other types of information in the opposite direction at runtime.

-Let’s open a ESP-IDF project.
-For this tutorial we will use the system/app_trace_basic example.
+Let’s open an ESP-IDF project.
+For this tutorial, we will use the system/app_trace_to_host example.

-• Type ESP-IDF: New Project, select the command and choose ESP-IDF version to use.
+2. Type ESP-IDF: New Project, select the command, and choose the ESP-IDF version to use.

 If you don’t see the option, please review the setup in Install ESP-IDF and Tools.

-• A window will be open with settings to configure the project.
-Later you can choose from the ESP-IDF examples, go the system section and choose the app_trace_basic.
-You will see a Create Project Using Example app_trace_basic project button in the top and a description of the project below.
-Click the button and the project will be opened in a new window.
+3. A window will open with settings to configure the project.
+You can later choose from a list of ESP-IDF examples.
+Go to the system section and choose app_trace_to_host.
+You will see a Create Project Using Example app_trace_to_host button at the top and a description of the project below.
+Click the button, and the project will open in a new window.

 ../_images/app_tracing.png

-For this example, the project has been already configured for application tracing purposes.
-On other projects you need to enable CONFIG_APPTRACE_DEST_JTAG and CONFIG_APPTRACE_ENABLE with the ESP-IDF: SDK Configuration Editor command.
+For this example, the project is already configured for application tracing purposes.
+In other projects, you need to enable CONFIG_APPTRACE_DEST_TRAX and CONFIG_APPTRACE_ENABLE with the ESP-IDF: SDK Configuration Editor command.

-1. On the IDF APP TRACER section, click the Start App Trace.
+5. First, click ESP-IDF Explorer in the Visual Studio Code Activity bar.
+Second, in the IDF APP TRACER section, click Start App Trace.
 This will execute the extension’s OpenOCD server and send the corresponding tracing commands to generate a tracing log.
+Third, you can see the generated tracing log in the APP TRACE ARCHIVES named Trace Log #1.

-3. Each time you execute Start App Trace a new tracing will be generated and shown in the archives list.
+Each time you execute Start App Trace, a new tracing is generated and shown in the archives list.
 You can also start tracing by running the ESP-IDF: App Trace command.

 Note